bdamon/MuscleDTI_Toolbox/Help/Help-for-fiber_visualizer.md

 fiber_figure = fiber_visualizer(anat_image, plot_options, roi_mesh, mask, fiber_all)

 The input arguments are:

-<i>anat_image</i>: An anatomical image having matrix size = Number of Image Rows (N<sub>R,I</sub>)xNumber of Image Columns (N<sub>C,I</sub>)xNumber of Image Slices (N<sub>S,I</sub>)
+<i>anat_image</i>: An anatomical image having matrix size = Number of Image Rows (N<sub>R,I</sub>) x Number of Image Columns (N<sub>C,I</sub>) x Number of Image Slices (N<sub>S,I</sub>)

 <i>plot_options</i>: A structure containing the following required fields:

-  * <i>anat_dims</i>: A two element vector containing the FOV and the slice thickness of the anatomical images.
+  * <i>anat_dims</i>: A two-element vector containing the field of view (FOV) and the slice thickness (ST) of the anatomical images, in mm.

   * <i>anat_slices</i>: A vector containing the slice numbers of the anatomical images to be plotted.

    * <i>plot_mesh</i>: If set to 1, this field will allow plotting of the roi mesh.
-Otherwise, set to 0.
+Otherwise, the mesh will not be plotted.

    * <i>plot_mask</i>: If set to 1, this field will allow plotting of the mask.
-Otherwise, set to 0.
+Otherwise, the mask will not be plotted.

    * <i>plot_fibers</i>:  If set to 1, this field will allow plotting of a single set of fiber tracts.
 If set to 2, this will allow plotting of two sets of fiber tracts.
-Otherwise, set to 0.
+Otherwise, the fiber tracts will not be plotted.

 Depending on the plot options selected, additional fields may be required in <i>plot_options</i>.
-If <i>plot_mesh</i> equals 1, you must also specify:
+If <i>plot_mesh</i> equals 1, the user must also specify:
-   * <i>mesh_size</i>: This specifies the in-plane matrix size of the images used to generate the mesh.
+   * <i>mesh_size</i>: This two-element vector specifies the in-plane matrix size of the images used to generate the mesh.

-   * <i>mesh_dims</i>: This specifies the FOV and slice thickness of the images used to create the mesh.

-   * <i>mesh_color</i>: This is a three element vector containing the RGB levels to be used when plotting the mesh

-   * <i>mesh_dist</i>: If you shifted the mesh for fiber tracking and want to show add this field and set to the value used during fiber tracking.

-If <i>plot_mask</i> equals 1, you must also specify:
-   * <i>mask_size</i>: This specifies the in-plane matrix size of the images used to generate the mask.

-   * <i>mask_dims</i>: This two-element vector specifies the FOV and slice thickness of the images used to create the mask.
+   * <i>mesh_dims</i>: This two-element vector specifies the FOV and ST of the images used to create the mesh, in mm.

-   * <i>mask_color</i>: If the mask is to be plotted, create color scale using either of the following two options:
+   * <i>mesh_color</i>: The user creates a color scale using either of the following two options.
       * If mesh_color is a 3 element vector of values ranging from 0-1, the vector is interpreted as RGB levels.
       * If mesh_color is a matrix with size of (#mesh rows) x (#mesh columns) x 3, and if these values range from 0-1, the matrix will be interpreted as RGB levels specific to each tract.
 This could be used to represent the distribution of architectural parameters across the aponeurosis
+   * <i>mesh_dist</i>: If the mesh was shifted for fiber tracking, the user should set this to the value used during fiber tracking.

+If <i>plot_mask</i> equals 1, the user must also specify:
+   * <i>mask_size</i>: This two-element vector specifies the in-plane matrix size of the images used to generate the mask.

+   * <i>mask_dims</i>: This two-element vector specifies the FOV and slice thickness of the images used to create the mask.

+   * <i>mask_color</i>: This three-element vector contains the RGB levels that determine the color of the mask.

 If <i>plot_fibers</i> equals 1 or 2, you must also specify:
-   * <i>dti_size</i>: A2-element vector that specifies the matrix size of the images used for fiber tracking.
+   * <i>dti_size</i>: This two-element vector specifies the matrix size of the images used for fiber tracking.

    * <i>dti_dim</i>s: This two-element vector specifies the FOV and slice thickness of the DT images.
 The FOV is assumed to be square.

    * <i>fiber_color</i>: Defines the color of the tracts.
 Several options are available:
-      * If plot_fibers==1 and fiber_color is a 3 element vector of values ranging from 0-1, the vector is interpreted as RGB levels.
+      * If plot_fibers equals 1 and fiber_color is a 3 element vector of values ranging from 0-1, the vector is interpreted as RGB levels.
-      * If plot_fibers==2 and fiber_color is a 2x3 matrix of values ranging from 0-1, each row of the matrix is interpreted as RGB levels for the respective sets of tracts.
+      * If plot_fibers equals 2 and fiber_color is a 2x3 matrix of values ranging from 0-1, each row of the matrix is interpreted as RGB levels for the respective sets of tracts.
-      * If plot_fibers==1 and fiber_color is a matrix with size of (#mesh rows) x (#mesh columns) x 3, and if these values range from 0-1, the third dimension of the matrix will be interpreted as RGB levels specific to each tract
+      * If plot_fibers equals 1 and fiber_color is a matrix with size of (#mesh rows) x (#mesh columns) x 3, and if these values range from 0-1, the third dimension of the matrix will be interpreted as RGB levels specific to each tract
-      * If plot_fibers==2 and fiber_color is a matrix with size of (#mesh rows) x (#mesh columns) x 3 x 2, and if these values range from 0-1, the third dimension of the matrix will be interpreted as RGB levels specific to each tract, separately for sets 1 and 2
+      * If plot_fibers equals 2 and fiber_color is a matrix with size of (#mesh rows) x (#mesh columns) x 3 x 2, and if these values range from 0-1, the third dimension of the matrix will be interpreted as RGB levels specific to each tract, separately for sets 1 and 2

    * <i>fiber_skip</i>: Setting fiber_skip to integer values > 1 will skip over fiber tracts when plotting.
 This may improve visualization and will decrease time for rendering.
 If not specified, all fibers will be plotted.

    * <i>contrast_multiplier (optional)</i>: Used to adjust the brightness of the images being displayed.
 Set to 1 for default brightness, <1 to darken the images, or >1 to brighten them.

- <i>roi_mesh</i>: The roi mesh, defined in define_roi.
+ <i>roi_mesh</i>: The output of <i>define_roi</i>.
 It is only needed if plot_options.plot_mesh is set to 1.

  <i>mask</i>: A binary mask around the muscle of interest.
-It could be the output of define_muscle or it could have been defined in another program.
+It could be the output of <i>define_muscle</i> or it could have been defined in another program.
 It is only needed if plot_options.plot_mask is set to 1.

- <i>fiber_all</i>: The output of fiber_track (original fiber tracts) or fiber_smoother (smoothed fiber tracts).
-It is only needed if
-   plot_options.plot_fibers is set to 1.
+ <i>fiber_all</i>: The output of <i>fiber_track</i> (original fiber tracts) or <i>fiber_smoother</i> (smoothed fiber tracts), or <i>fiber_goodness</i> (quality-selected fiber tracts).
+It is only needed if plot_options.plot_fibers is set to 1.
 If plot_fibers equals 1, the size should be (#mesh rows) x (#mesh columns) x (#fiber tract points) x 3.
 If plot_fibers equals 1, the size should be (#mesh rows) x (#mesh columns) x (#fiber tract points) x 3 x 2.

-## 4. Output Arguments
+The output arguments are:
  <i>fiber_figure</i>: A Matlab figure structure

+## 4. Example Code

+### Example 1
+Given:
+1. An anatomical image with variable name anat_image and having matrix size 19219244, field of view 192192 mm, and slice thickness 7 mm;
+2. The muscle mask stored in a variable called mask;
+the following code will allow the user to
+1. Visualize the mask; and
+2. Return a MATLAB figure structure called mask_figure.

+% Set visualization options
+plot_options.anat_dims = [192 7]; %FOV and slice thickness of the images to be displayed, in mm plot_options.anat_slices = 14:10:44; %display slices 14, 24, 34, and 44
+plot_options.plot_mesh = 0; %don’t plot an aponeurosis mesh
+plot_options.plot_mask = 1; %do plot the mask
+plot_options.plot_fibers = 0; %don’t plot any fiber tracts
+plot_options.mask_size = [192 192]; %rows x columns of the images used to generate the mask plot_options.mask_dims = [192 7]; %FOV and ST of the images used to create the mask, in mm plot_options.mask_color = [1 0 0]; %make the mask a red, semi-transparent overlay

+% Call the function:
+mask_figure = fiber_visualizer(anat_image, plot_options, [], mask, []);

+### Example 2
+Given:
+1. An anatomical image with variable name anat_image and having matrix size 19219244, field of view 192192 mm, and slice thickness 7 mm;
+2. The aponeurosis mesh stored in a variable called roi_mesh;
+the following code will allow the user to:
+1. Visualize the mesh; and
+2. Return a MATLAB figure structure called mesh_figure.

+% Set visualization options
+plot_options.anat_dims = [192 7]; %FOV and slice thickness of the images to be displayed, in mm plot_options.anat_slices = 14:10:44; %display slices 14, 24, 34, and 44
+plot_options.anat_dims = [192 7]; %FOV and slice thickness of the images to be displayed, in mm plot_options.anat_slices = 14:10:44; %display slices 14, 24, 34, and 44
+plot_options.plot_mesh = 1; %do plot an aponeurosis mesh
+plot_options.plot_mask = 0; %don’t plot the mask
+plot_options.plot_fibers = 0; %don’t plot any fiber tracts
+plot_options.mesh_size = [192 192]; %rows x columns of the images used to generate the mesh plot_options.mesh_dims = [192 7]; %FOV and ST of the images used to create the mesh, in mm plot_options.mesh_color = [0.75 0.75 0.75]; %make the mesh light gray
+plot_options.plot_fibers = 0; %don’t plot any fiber tracts
+plot_options.mesh_size = [192 192]; %rows x columns of the images used to generate the mesh plot_options.mesh_dims = [192 7]; %FOV and ST of the images used to create the mesh, in mm plot_options.mesh_color = [0.75 0.75 0.75]; %make the mesh light gray

+% Call the function:
+mesh_figure = fiber_visualizer(anat_image, plot_options, roi_mesh, [], []);

+###	Example 3
+Given:
+1. An anatomical image with variable name anat_image and having matrix size 19219244, field of view 192192 mm, and slice thickness 7 mm;
+2. The aponeurosis mesh stored in a variable called roi_mesh; and
+3. The fiber tracts stored in a variable called fiber_all. the following code will allow the user to:
+1. Visualize the mesh;
+2. Visualize the fibers; and
+3. Return a MATLAB figure structure called fiber_mesh_figure.

+% Set visualization options
+plot_options.anat_dims = [192 7]; %FOV and slice thickness of the images to be displayed, in mm plot_options.anat_slices = 14:10:44; %display slices 14, 24, 34, and 44
+plot_options.plot_mesh = 1; %don’t plot an aponeurosis mesh
+plot_options.plot_mask = 0; %do plot the mask
+plot_options.plot_fibers = 1; %don’t plot any fiber tracts
+plot_options.mesh_size = [192 192]; %rows x columns of the images used to generate the mesh plot_options.mesh_dims = [192 7]; %FOV and ST of the images used to create the mesh plot_options.mesh_color = [0.75 0.75 0.75]; %make the mesh light gray
+plot_options.fiber_color = [.8 .2 .2];
+plot_options.dti_size = [192 192];
+plot_options.dti_dims = [192 7];

+% Call the function:
+mesh_figure = fiber_visualizer(anat_image, plot_options, roi_mesh, [], fiber_all);

 ## 5. Acknowledgements
 People: Zhaohua Ding, Hannah Kilpatrick

 Grant support: NIH/NIAMS R01 AR073831

-## 6. Example Code